PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 ## Introduction

-In this tutorial we are going to build module which extends Order view page.
+In this tutorial we are going to build a module to extend Order view page.
-By the following tutorial you will learn to extend Order page with the following components:
+The module will add the following components:

  - User Signature card below the Customer card.
  - Package tracking card below the the card with 'Status', 'Documents',.. tabs.